tonethar/IGME-330-Spring-2021/weekly/week-01A-notes.md

 ### "Vanilla JavaScript"
-- One way to delay app obsolesence is to write code on a relatively stable application platform
+- One way to minimize app obsolesence is to write code on a relatively stable application platform
 - Much of this course will be taught in browser "Vanilla JavaScript", which is JavaScript that works without relying on any external frameworks such as jQuery or React:
   - https://snipcart.com/blog/learn-vanilla-javascript-before-using-js-frameworks
 - VanillaJS relies on open [*web standards*](https://www.w3.org/standards/):